laravel/docs/billing.md

         //
     }

-You can derive the specific status of an incomplete payment by checking the `payment` property on the exception instance:
+You can derive the specific status of an incomplete payment by inspecting the `payment` property on the exception instance:

     use Laravel\Cashier\Exceptions\IncompletePayment;